 Alabama's supporting materials are outstanding.
-The ALEX database contains a wealth of material that is clearly organized and accessible, highlighting a variety of original historical documents that provide a comprehensive approach to teachers approaching this essential era in American history. • o
+The ALEX database contains a wealth of material that is clearly organized and accessible, highlighting a variety of original historical documents that provide a comprehensive approach to teachers approaching this essential era in American history. •

+Comprehensive o

-Comprehensive Promote Historical Thinking 0 Access and Presentation
+Promote Historical Thinking o

+Access and Presentation o